 Grade 6 or above in GCSE German and Grade 5 or above in GCSE English Language.

 Please note – we will offer A Level German provided we recruit sufficient numbers on the course.

 As an international student you must:

 You will be evaluated on a listening assessment based on a recording featuring German speakers and a reading assessment on a variety of text types and genres.
 You will also learn how to translate an unseen passage from German to English and in reverse.
-You will study texts like Der kaukasische Kreidekreis (1944), or Die Entdeckung der Currywurst (1993) and films like Rosenstraße (2003) or Sophie Scholl – Die letzten Tage (2005).
+You will study texts like Die Entdeckung der Currywurst (1993) and films such as Die Welle (2008) or Sophie Scholl – Die letzten Tage (2005).
 Spoken assessment will be on previously studied themes such as social issues and trends, aspects of political and artistic culture of Germany and related countries, together with an independent study.